cernvm/cernvm-launch/README.md

 Command line parameters > configuration file > global config > hardcoded defaults.

 When specifying `sharedFolder`, you must use a **canonical path**.

+If you want to use your own CernVM ISO image, specify `--iso` parameter with a path to your ISO file.
+If you omit this parameter, a CernVM ISO image is downloaded automatically, with respect to the `cernvmVersion` parameter.

 ### Configuration file
 When creating a machine, you can specify the creation parameters in a configuration file.